Galapagos Islands Ecotourism: Tips for Sustainable Tourism in the Galapagos

 Tips for Sustainable Tourism in the Galapagos Islands

-If you’re looking to travel to the islands but want to understand more about sustainable tourism in the Galapagos and how you can do your bit, read our top tips below.
+If you’re looking to travel to the islands but are keen to understand more about sustainable tourism in the Galapagos and how you can do your bit, read our top tips below.

 Aim for Responsible Travel